Cebuano language: Consonants

 A final l can also be replaced with w in certain areas in Bohol (e.g. tambal, "medicine", becomes tambaw).
 In very rare cases in Cebu, l may also be replaced with y in between the vowels a and e/i (e.g. tingali, "maybe", becomes tingayi).

 In some parts of Bohol and Southern Leyte, /j/ y is also often replaced with d͡ʒ j/dy when it is in the beginning of a syllable (e.g. kalayo, "fire", becomes kalajo).
 It can also happen even if the y is at the final position of the syllable and the word, but only if it is moved to the initial position by the addition of the affix -a.
 For example, baboy ("pig") can not become baboj, but baboya can become baboja.

 All of the above substitutions are considered allophonic and do not change the meaning of the word.

-In rarer instances, the consonant d might also be replaced with r when it is in between two vowels (e.g. Boholano ido for standard Cebuano iro, "dog"), but d and r are not considered allophones, though they may have been in the past.
+In rarer instances, the consonant d might also be replaced with r when it is in between two vowels (e.g. Boholano idô for standard Cebuano irô, "dog"), but d and r are not considered allophones, though they may have been in the past.